sesvxace/book/README.md

-book
+Window_Book
 ====

-Window_Book provides a parent class for multi-page windows, with a focus on those used to display information.
+This script is essentially a scripter's resource, but it has been optimized for use by those with little-to-no experience in scripting.
+It provides a parent class for multi-page windows, with a focus on those used to display information (though it is also possible, with some additions, to include pages with selectable areas).
+Its write_page_text method draws text in a similar manner to the draw_text_ex method, allowing you to use any control character that you would normally use in game text (with the exception of those that control timing).
+Further down, I have included a tutorial on creating a basic guide to a game's controls as an example of a simple use of the script.
+By reading the tutorial, a non-scripter can learn how to easily create and call a book window.
+I had a non-scripter friend try it out, and within ten minutes they had written a functional battle guide.
+Try it out and see what you can make!